Finite-index accessibility of groups: Introduction

 Given a group $G$, one may wish to understand the various ways in which $G$ decomposes as the fundamental group of a graph of groups.
 For simplicity, we shall call a graph of groups decomposition a \emph{splitting} of $G$.
 There are several theorems in the literature, known as \emph{accessibility} theorems, which state that all splittings of $G$ of a particular kind have underlying graphs of bounded complexity.
 That is, there is a bound on the total number of vertices and edges.

 An early result of this kind concerns free products.
+Recall that the \emph{rank} of a group is the smallest size of a generating set.
 By Grushko's theorem, rank is additive under free products.
 It follows easily that for a finitely generated group $G$, there is a bound on the complexity of any reduced splitting of $G$ having trivial edge groups.

 Dunwoody's accessibility theorem \cite{dunwoody} provides a complexity bound on all reduced splittings of $G$ having finite edge groups, if $G$ is finitely presented.
 A fundamental structure theorem then follows from this result: every such group admits a decomposition whose edge groups are finite and whose vertex groups each have at most one end.
 Dunwoody accessibility does not hold for all finitely generated groups \cite{dunwoody2}, though Linnell had shown earlier that it does if one assumes a bound on the orders of the finite subgroups of $G$ \cite{linnell}.